 - Time in operation

 Before applying for any unsecured funding, ask yourself the following questions:

 - Have I been in business for at least 6 months?

 - Does my business generate a revenue of $10,000 a month or $120,000 annually?

-If you answered yes to these questions, your company is likely to be approved by an unsecured lender.
-However, because you are looking for an unsecured loan, you won’t be able to offer collateral to make up for any shortcomings.
+If you answered “yes” to these questions, your company is likely to be approved by an unsecured lender.

-Individual lenders may require different qualifications so be sure to do your research before applying.
+While it’s common for lenders to have their own unique list of qualifications, the majority of lenders are interested in the same requirements.
+Individual lenders may have different business loan qualifications so be sure to do your research before applying.

-How Do I Apply for an Unsecured Business Loan Online?
+How to Apply for an Unsecured Business Loan